brendanmcc02/film-data-vis/README.md

 # filmDataVis
-A project to analyse and visualise the film data on my IMDB account.
+A project to visualise the film data on my IMDB account.